boomlinde/acidforth/README.md

 It also comes with a sequencer.
 It mimics the functionality of the TB-303 sequencer, including note slides and accents.
 The sequencer isn't programmed by the user in an ordinary fashion.
-Instead, it is fed with a random seed that determines the pattern structure
+Instead, the user feeds it with a random seed that determines the pattern structure.

 The connections between the modules and sequencer are managed using a simple RPN stack-based programming language.
 The programs are executed once per output